Profitus Review Summary

 Do Investors Have Access to Individual Loan Agreements??

 Before investing, you can read the project description and terms.
-You should also be well aware of the company's terms and conditions, which you can find here.
+You should also be well aware of the company's terms and conditions.
 As soon as the entire project is financed, the investors receive a loan agreement, which they can access from their investor’s profile.

 Profitus is one of the most user-friendly real estate P2P lending platforms.
 Unfortunately, we cannot say the same about the platform's functionality.